-The group will support and steer research on the effect of shared footpaths on participation rates by different segments of society.
-It will examine the guidance provided to practitioners on the design of footpaths and shared paths.
-It will also consider the changing users of footpaths, and the needs of users of mobility scooters and other devices.
+The group supported and steered research on the effect of shared footpaths on participation rates by different segments of society.
+It examined the guidance provided to practitioners on the design of footpaths and shared paths and considered the changing users of footpaths, and the needs of users of mobility scooters and other devices.
 See the Working Group page for more on the meetings, activities and membership of the group.

 Provision of safe travel options that allow easy access to services and amenities, and full participation in the community, is seen as vital for maintaining quality of life for the elderly or disabled.
 There is a need to balance avoiding creating a barrier to greater independence for those needing mobility assistance against creating a barrier to that same independence by putting elderly or vulnerable pedestrians at greater risk from wheeled and motorised devices sharing the same footpaths.